Last updated 4th March 2020

 All you need to know about installing solar panels on your roof including costs of materials, labour and time frames.

-Solar PV panels use the energy from the sun to produce clean electricity which can be used in the home and/or exported to the national grid for a payment.
-Solar PV is an expensive technology, but financial support in the form of cash payments is available under the government's Feed-in Tariff scheme.
 Most people fit solar power mainly for the reduction in energy costs, but many are also attracted to the smaller carbon footprint and powering their home using renewable energy.
-Solar technology has really advanced just in the last few years with many new products available including solar tiles and thin film solar panels.
+Solar technology has advanced just in the last few years with many new products available, including solar tiles and thin-film solar panels.
 The costs have greatly reduced recently too, though still far from cheap!

-Remember that solar panels can only be fitted to a roof that is in good condition and is able to support them.
-Older roofs may need to be replaced or extra support may be required, so you may need to get in touch with a roofer too.
+Remember that solar panels can only be fitted to a roof that is in good condition and can support them.
+Older roofs may need to be replaced, or extra support may be required, so you may need to get in touch with a roofer too.

 Below are some estimated costs of hiring a specialist to install solar panels:

 |20 sq. m||3kW||£5,000-£6,500||2-4 days|

 |Roof Size||System Size||Avg.
 Cost||Duration|